-While no single treatment works for everyone, any of these three techniques for coping with chronic sciatic pain may help you better manage your sciatica symptoms.
-As a bonus, these techniques allow you to take an active role in your treatment.
+While no single treatment works for everyone, any of the following 3 techniques for coping with chronic sciatica may help you better manage your symptoms:

-As you likely know by now, the location of your sciatica symptoms can vary based on which one of your sciatic nerve roots is pinched or irritated.
-So it’s possible to experience symptoms in a variety of places; such as your calf, foot, or hamstring (and symptoms may be experienced in multiple locations at once).
+As you likely know by now, the location of your sciatica symptoms can vary based on which of your sciatic nerve roots is pinched or irritated.
+This means it’s possible to experience symptoms in a variety of places, such as your calf, foot, or hamstring (and symptoms may be experienced in multiple locations at once).

-Regardless of the location of your symptoms, imagine that particular part of your body as separated from the rest of your body.
-For example, picture your foot on the chair located on the other side of the room.
-You can then tell your foot to remain there, as you continue to hold the picture in your mind.
+Regardless of the location of your symptoms, you may find relief by imagining that a painful part of your body is separated from the rest of your body (a mental practice known as disassociation).
+For example, picture your numb foot on the dresser located on the other side of your room.
+You can then tell your foot (or whichever body part is experiencing symptoms) to stay where it is (as you continue to hold this mental picture in your mind).